June 14, 2021

 Research marketing visual trends, so your ads look relevant.
 On the other hand, try to avoid visuals that feel disconnected from your app’s design style.
 A background remover can be a handy tool to help you in this.
 This could make your potential users feel confused when downloading the app after seeing the ad.
 Consider user experience when placing your advertisements and remember that users can have an adverse reaction to seeing the same ad too many times.
 Optimize your banners, so they look good on all devices.
 If you can, perform A/B tests to compare effects between various versions and see what works best for what audience.
 You can also change ad placements to compare their performance.

 Banners advertising your new mobile app should probably be placed on all (or most) websites your company owns, since putting them there doesn’t cost anything.
 But you’re going to have to pay to place those ads on sites where your audience dwells.

 To reach its potential users, your digital marketing campaign simply must include some form of paid promotion.
 The general rules are: be creative, trustworthy, and test everything you can.
 Thanks to A/B testing, you can compare your creations and pick better-performing ads to display more frequently, as well as tweak your less-effective ads, so they can perform better.
-With that in mind, let’s dive into the most relevant and efficient paid channels in 2021.
+With that in mind, let’s dive into the most relevant and efficient paid channels.